 About Joanne

-I was born and grew up in Newark, N.J. where education was mediocre at the time.
-But free extra-curricular activities were widely available.
-As a child I wrote poetry, which I was good at, and loved sports, even though I couldn’t catch or throw a ball, and tripped over my own feet.
+tion was mediocre at the time.
+But free extra-curricular activities were widely available to young people.
+Wen I was still a child I wrote poetry which I thought I was good at, and loved watching sports, even though I couldn’t throw a ball, and I tripped over my own feet when I didnt watch a xxx

-In 1959 we moved to Mayaguez, Puerto Rico, where my husband was a professor at the College of Agriculture.
+In 1959 my husband and I moved to Mayaguez, Puerto Rico, where my husband was a professor at the College of Agriculture.
 I was offered a job teaching English as a Foreign Language in a middle school, and I took it.
 After two years in Puerto Rico we returned to New Jersey and Rutgers University, where my husband completed his Ph.D. and I earned an M.A. in English.
 I also returned to teaching, taking on grades 5, 6,and 7 at an elementary school, and later grade 8 at a middle school.

 In 1963, when my husband was offered a job at the University of Wisconsin, we moved there, sent our children to public schools, and I continued as a middle school English teacher.
 In 1966 I was offered the job of English Department Chair at a newly built high school and I accepted it with pleasure.
 While I was a high school teacher I began working on a Doctorate at the U.W. in Curriculum Development and Applied Linguistics.
 During that time I also bore my fourth child.